 Getting there: If you're coming from the South Sound, you'll likely take the Tacoma Narrows Bridge, which requires paying a toll.
 Families from Seattle and environs might consider taking the ferry to Bremerton or Bainbridge.
 Either way, expect to pay a fee to get on and off Kitsap Peninsula, either a toll or ferry fare.

 Bonus: Need to stretch those legs and get the wiggles out?
 Visit Sehmel Homestead Park.
-It's about 10 minutes by car from the city center but the playground alone makes it worth the drive.
+It’s about 10 minutes by car from the city center but the playground alone makes it worth the drive.
 The park also features a number of sports fields and room to run.